xiaoliang2012/minecraft-terminal/README.md

    --help, -h               Show this help message.
    --version, -v            Show version information.
 ```

 You can use '!' in --cred to leave it empty.

 **Examples and further explanations:**

+Use the the default settings overriding the username:

 ```
 $ node . --c !
 Player456 ! ! !
 ```

 - ! will use the login options specified in cred.json if no options are set it will use defaults

-- This will use the the default settings overriding the username
+Do not use the credentials file cred.json:

 ```
 $ node .  --no-cred
 ```

-- This will not use the credentials file cred.json
+Do not use the configuration file config.json:

 ```
 $ node . --no-conf
 ```

-- This will not use the configuration file config.json
+Set the configuration files path and exit:

 ```
 $ node . --set-conf-path /home/.config/mc-term
 ```
-- This will set the configuration files location and exit
+Print the configuration files location and exit:
 ```
 $ node . --get-conf-path
+[INFO] Configuration files are located in: /home/.config/mc-term
 ```
-> [INFO] Configuration files are located in: /home/.config/mc-term
-- This will show the configuration files location and exit
+Generate default configuration files in the specified location:
 ```
-$ node . --gen-conf
+$ node . --gen-conf /path/to/folder
 ```
-- This will generate default configuration files at the specified configuration folder

 ### Internal commands

 For now you can get basic help by typing `.help` in chat.